 David Burth Kurka

-My research interests include Socially Inspired Computing, Machine Learning, Multi-Agent Systems, Distributed Intelligence, Social Network Analysis and Complex Systems.
+My research interests include Machine Learning, Wireless Communications, Information Theory, Socially Inspired Computing, Multi-Agent Systems, Collective Intelligence, Social Network Analysis and Complex Systems.

 You can follow my publications and citations on my Google Scholar page.